Origin of phase stability in Fe with long-period stacking order as an intermediate phase in cyclic $\gamma$-$\epsilon$ martensitic transformation: Introduction

-For the sake of simplicity, pure Fe is used as a model for Fe-rich Fe-$X$ alloys.
-The ground state of Fe at ambient pressure is widely known to be ferromagnetic with a body-centered cubic ($bcc$) structure, and $hcp$-Fe with a nonmagnetic ground state only appears under high pressure.~\cite{Taylor_Fe_Mossb82, Nicol_ScienceFe} In contrast, various hexagonal Fe-rich Fe-$X$ alloys exhibit a rich variety of magnetic states at both ambient and high pressures.
-Fe-rich Fe-Mn alloys with $hcp$ structure ($\epsilon$ phase) shows the N{\'e}el temperature of 230~K.\cite{OhnoH_Ru_Os71} $\epsilon$-Fe-$X$ alloys ($X$ = Ru, and Os) have AFM ground states at ambient pressure with N{\'e}el temperatures of $\sim$100~K. Fe$_2$Ta alloy exhibits a paramagnetic state in which either an excess of Fe or Ta can induce ferromagnetic ordering at low temperatures ($\sim$150~K).\cite{Kai_Fe-Ta1970, SergiuFeTaPRB} Iron hydride FeH with a double $hcp$ ($dhcp$) structure exhibit a ferromagnetic ground state under pressure.\cite{Antonov_FeH1980, antonov1998neutron, VOCADLO2000123} On the other hand, no internal magnetic field has been detected for $hcp$ Fe-Ni alloy, even at 11~K under 21 GPa.
-In most of these alloys, the amount of alloying element ($X$) is relatively low (less than 25 atom$\%$), and the Fe content is large.
-Therefore, the study of polytypism for pure Fe is not limited to the possible realization of an LPSO phase during cyclic $\gamma$-$\epsilon$ transformation, but is also valuable for investigating the possible realization of a metastable phase with multiple partial dislocations in such Fe-rich alloys, and a new $\epsilon$ phase found in pure-Fe under extremely high pressures.\cite{Saxena1703, Yoo1996_dhcp_Fe_P}
+For the sake of simplicity, pure iron is used as a model for those Fe-rich Fe-$X$ alloys; the amount of alloying element ($X$) is relatively low ($\leq$ 25 atom$\%$), and the Fe content is large.
+The Fe ground state at ambient pressure is widely known to be ferromagnetic with a body-centered cubic ($bcc$) structure; hcp Fe with a nonmagnetic (NM) ground state only appears under high pressure~\cite{Taylor_Fe_Mossb82, Nicol_ScienceFe}.
+In contrast, various hexagonal Fe-rich Fe-$X$ alloys exhibit a wide variety of magnetic states at both ambient and high pressures.
+Fe-rich Fe--Mn-based alloys with the hcp structure ($\epsilon$ phase) exhibit a N{\'e}el temperature of 230~K~\cite{OhnoH_Ru_Os71}. $\epsilon$--Fe-$X$ alloys ($X$ = Ru, and Os) have AFM ground states at ambient pressure with N{\'e}el temperatures of approximately~100~K. The Fe$_2$Ta alloy exhibits a paramagnetic state in which either an excess of Fe or Ta can induce ferromagnetic ordering at low temperatures (approximately~150~K)~\cite{Kai_Fe-Ta1970, SergiuFeTaPRB}.
+The study of structural polytypes of pure iron will also facilitate investigations into the possibility of metastable phases in such Fe-rich alloys and the new $\epsilon$ phase found in pure iron under extremely high pressures~\cite{Saxena1703, Yoo1996_dhcp_Fe_P}.